-Here are a few steps to help your dog achieve his ideal weight:
+Here are a few steps to help your dog achieve his ideal weight through diet:

-- Ask your veterinarian to assess your dog’s Body Condition Score (BCS) and whether he needs to lose or gain weight
+- Ask your veterinarian to assess his Body Condition Score (BCS) and what his ideal weight should be

-- Monitor him for a couple of weeks with the FitBark mobile app and look for his recent average in the home pack view
+- Monitor his calorie burn for a couple of weeks with the FitBark mobile app and average out what you find (we’re working on automating this for you!)

 - Feed below calorie burn if your dog needs to lose weight (or above if he needs to gain weight)